Harrix/harrix-pylib/docs/funcs_dev.md

 def write_in_output_txt(is_show_output: bool = True) -> Callable
 ```

-Decorator to write function output to a temporary file and optionally display it.
+Decorate to write function output to a temporary file and optionally display it.

 This decorator captures all output of the decorated function into a list,
 measures execution time, and writes this information into an `output.txt` file